HaoyueBaiZJU/A-Recent-Systematic-Survey-for-Crowd-Counting/README.md

-# A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function, and Supervisory Signal
+# A survey on deep learning-based single image crowd counting: Network design, loss function and supervisory signal

 - Single image crowd counting is a challenging computer vision problem with wide applications in public safety, city planning, traffic management, etc.
 - This survey is to provide a comprehensive summary of recent advanced crowd counting techniques based on Convolutional Neural Network (CNN) via density map estimation.
 - Our goals are to provide an up-to-date review of recent approaches, and educate new researchers in this field the design principles and trade-offs.

-The arXiv paper can be found at [paper](https://arxiv.org/pdf/2012.15685.pdf)
+Our long survey paper (23 pages) is accepted to Neurocomputing 2022 [paper](https://arxiv.org/pdf/2012.15685.pdf)

 ***